-All courses are labeled either First Cycle or Second Cycle.
+Courses at Uppsala University are labeled either First Cycle or Second Cycle.

-- First cycle-introductory courses: These are first year, introductory undergraduate courses without previous requirements of university studies within the specific field of study generally coded as G1N.
-Some courses are regarded as upper division but others are regarded as lower division, for instance, language courses, and courses offered through the Departments of English (e.g., American Studies), Linguistics, Earth Sciences, Scandinavian Languages, and Information Technology. - First cycle-continuing courses: Coded as G1F, G1E, and G2E, these are undergraduate courses which are more advanced and have varying prerequisites.
+• First cycle-introductory courses: These are first year, introductory undergraduate courses without previous requirements of university studies within the specific field of study generally coded as G1N.
+Some courses are regarded as upper division but others are regarded as lower division, for instance, language courses, and courses offered through the Departments of English (e.g.,

+American Studies), Linguistics, Earth Sciences, Scandinavian Languages, and Information Technology.

+- First cycle-continuing courses: Coded as G1F, G1E, and G2E, these are undergraduate courses which are more advanced and have varying prerequisites.
 These courses are regarded as upper division courses with some exceptions, for instance, language courses would be lower division unless the courses are regarded as advanced level.
 Some courses in this group may be more appropriate for students with senior standing provided they have met course prerequisites. - Second cycle courses: These courses, coded as A1N, A1F, A1E, A2E, and AXX are very advanced and often require a completed first cycle/undergraduate degree before students can be admitted.
 Undergraduate students should not select these courses.
 These courses require advanced academic preparation in the subject area in order to succeed in these courses.
-Undergraduate students do not typically have the appropriate preparation for these courses.